EVA is registered trademark of Stern Stewart.

 - Economic Profit Margin

 - In 2018, the economic profit margin stood at 2.78%.
 This value increased considerably to 7.81% in 2019, suggesting improved profitability relative to the capital employed.
-However, a dramatic shift occurred in 2020, with the margin plummeting to -111.93%.
-This represents a significant loss, exceeding the cost of capital by a wide margin.
-The margin remained negative in 2021 at -76.51% and further deteriorated to -92.14% in 2022.
-This consistent negativity over the latter period indicates persistent underperformance in generating economic profit.
+However, a dramatic shift occurred in 2020, with the margin plummeting to -111.92%.
+This represents a significant loss, indicating that economic profit was substantially lower than the cost of capital.
+The margin remained negative in 2021 at -76.50% and further deteriorated to -92.13% in 2022.
+This consistent negativity over the latter period suggests persistent underperformance in generating value for investors.

 - Relationship to Net Revenues

-- Net revenues experienced a decrease from US$13,729 million in 2018 to US$3,612 million in 2020, coinciding with the initial decline in the economic profit margin.
+- Net revenues experienced a decline from US$13,729 million in 2018 to US$3,612 million in 2020, coinciding with the initial sharp decline in the economic profit margin.
 While revenues partially recovered to US$4,234 million in 2021 and remained relatively stable at US$4,110 million in 2022, the economic profit margin did not follow suit.
-This suggests that factors beyond revenue generation, such as increased costs or a higher cost of capital, were primarily responsible for the sustained negative economic profit margins.
+This indicates that the decline in profitability was not solely attributable to revenue fluctuations; rather, factors impacting the cost of capital or operational efficiency likely played a significant role in the sustained negative economic profit margins.

 - Economic Profit Trend